Is Square Enix’s Comeback Imminent?

 On Top of the World…

-While fanboys will argue at length on forums about topics like “The fall of Square Enix” and “The true golden age of Final Fantasy,” few can dispute the following statement: 2005-2007 were home to some of the greatest games that Square Enix has ever produced.
+While fans and detractors will argue at length on forums about topics like “The fall of Square Enix” and “The true golden age of Final Fantasy,” few can dispute the following statement: 2005-2007 were home to some of the greatest games that Square Enix has ever produced.

-First came the release of Dragon Quest VIII on November 15, 2005 in North America, a game widely-considered to be, both then and now, the greatest Dragon Quest game in the series.
-A few months afterwards, March 28 saw the release of Kingdom Hearts II, a sequel which solidified and set the foundation for one of the best selling spin-off franchises in Square Enix history.
+First came the release of Dragon Quest VIII on November 15, 2005 in North America, a game widely considered to be, both then and now, the greatest Dragon Quest game in the series.
+A few months afterwards, March 28 saw the release of Kingdom Hearts II, a sequel that solidified and set the foundation for one of the best selling spinoff franchises in Square Enix history.
 Then came Final Fantasy XII on October 31, 2006, nearly five years after the last single-player installment in the franchise, Final Fantasy X, bringing a level of unparalleled writing and voice acting to the series.
-Rounding out the list of mammoth releases was The World Ends With You, a new IP that launched exclusively for Nintendo DS on July 27, 2007 and managed to bring a unique and original story and battle system to a portable system.
+Rounding out the list of mammoth releases was The World Ends With You, a new IP that launched exclusively for Nintendo DS on July 27, 2007 and managed to bring a unique, original story and battle system to a portable system.

 …And All the Way Back Down Again.

 Compared to Square Enix’s stellar 2005-2007 period of history, the past ten years stand out like a sore thumb.
 Dragon Quest and Kingdom Hearts have not had a single console-based, non-MMO, non-spinoff title in over a decade.
-Instead, Kingdom Hearts fans have been treated to an onslaught of portable titles such as 358/2 Days and Re:Coded, a compilation of mobile ports and hastily-inspired spinoffs that, while neither adding nor detracting from their excellent console predecessors, make the ongoing absence of a true console installment all the more apparent.
+Instead, Kingdom Hearts fans have been treated to an onslaught of portable titles like 358/2 Days and Re:Coded—a compilation of mobile ports and hastily-inspired spinoffs that, while neither adding nor detracting from their excellent console predecessors, make the ongoing absence of a true console installment all the more apparent.